Welcome to the Planning Department

 We are responsible for student accommodation and property.

 Student accommodation includes boundaries, enrollment projections, identifying sites for new schools, obtaining funding for capital projects (such as new schools and additions), portable allocation, and public processes related to school closures and boundary changes.
-Visit our Accommodations page to learn more about on-going reviews, maps, and our Long Term Accommodation Plan (LTAP).
+Visit our Accommodations page to learn more about administrative procedures, reviews, boundary maps, and our Long Term Accommodation Plan (LTAP).

 Property includes buying and selling land, agreements with third party operators (e.g. child care centres), partnerships (e.g. community centres, libraries), and obtaining funding for land purchases including Education Development Charges.